IMMEDIATE ACTION REQUIRED

 - Concern- Enables an individual to express worry regarding an issue considered important which necessitates reassurance.

 - Complaints-Provides the means for an individual to express their dissatisfaction about action or lack of action relative to a matter either academic or non-academic in nature.
-Typically dissatisfaction regarding a service, faculty, or product provided.
+Typically dissatisfaction regarding a service, faculty member- interaction with a faculty member-, or product provided.

 - Grievance-Allows an individual to allege a violation of their rights without a rational basis or in bad faith.
 Some grievances focus specifically on certain areas such as discrimination or sexual harassment.